AggelosKon/mlskincancer/README.md

 		|-> benign
 		|-> malignant

-Caution: Make sure that all .ipynb files and data folder described above are in the same folder!
+Caution: Make sure that all .ipynb and .py files and data folder described above are in the same folder!

 Run Populate_DataSet.ipynb to create a 4 times greater data set with images edited The new data set will be stored in a folder named 'augmented_dataset' which will contain